rcl-cloud-apps/docs/installation/wordpress.md

 ![image](../images/installation/wordpress-install-login2.PNG)

-- You can start building your website in the WordPress Admin Portal.
+- You can start building your website in the WordPress Admin Portal

 ![image](../images/installation/wordpress-admin-portal.PNG)